top of page

 WTC Artifact-Supplementary-PSYCH Notes on ASD/IDD/ADHD (Download)

-Participating in this beyond the classroom internship opportunity, coupled with the class curriculum, offered me far greater insight into the importance of accurate diagnosing of disordered behaviors and how to approach everyone who may have an ASD diagnosis.
+This beyond the classroom internship opportunity, coupled with my in-class curriculum, offered me far greater insight into the importance of accurate diagnosing of disordered behaviors and how to engage and cater to individuals who may have an ASD diagnosis.
 The importance of ensuring that there is an accurate evaluation of their needs along with corresponding with psychologists or developmental pediatric physicians in speech therapy is crucial.
-Taking this class gave me the opportunity I can reflect on how I was able to aid in the progress planning for a client who was being seen for a language delay.
-The SLP I was working with asked me if I had taken a class that went over echolalia, a speech condition where the individual simply repeats back to you what you had just said without being instructed to do so, which I had been able to cover both in this psychology class and in Intro to Speech Language Pathology and Audiology.
-She then followed by discussing with me that the child we were working with had been evaluate several times by developmental peds but had yet to receive an ASD diagnosis.
+Taking PSYCH 410 gave me the opportunity to reflect on how I was able to aid in the progress planning for a client who was being seen for a language delay.
+The SLP I was working with asked me if I had taken a class that went over echolalia, a speech condition where the individual simply repeats back to you what you had just said without being instructed to do so, which I had been able to cover both in PSCYH 410 and in Intro to Speech Language Pathology and Audiology (COMD 500).
+We then discussed that the child we were working with had been evaluate several times by developmental pediatrics, but had yet to receive an ASD diagnosis.
 She continued to discuss with me how he does not have all the identifiers but based on observation in session and her previous notes it was clear that he struggled interacting with kids his own age and even adults.
 I offered the suggestion of social pragmatic communication disorder.
-The SLP agreed with me that he met all the criteria, which while she as an SLP cannot make the formal diagnosis, it allows her to better cater each session to best fit his needs.
-There have been other cases where I was able to observe and aid in note taking during sessions with children with behavioral needs associated with an ASD diagnosis in which I felt immensely more prepared in doing so thanks to both the PSYCH 410 and my professor due to his background working in Family and Child Therapy, and the COMD 500 Introduction to Speech Language Pathology and Audiology class I took.
+The SLP agreed with me that he met all the criteria.
+While as an SLP, she could not make the formal diagnosis, it allowed her to better cater each session to fit his needs.
+There have been other cases where I was able to observe and aid in note taking during sessions with children with behavioral needs associated with an ASD diagnosis.
+I felt immensely more prepared in doing so thanks to both the PSYCH 410 and my professor due to his background working in Family and Child Therapy and the COMD 500 Introduction to Speech Language Pathology and Audiology class I took.

-Through these experiences I have found the true importance in the continuing of education in any profession that requires active field experience and the value of understanding a diagnosis well enough to be able to accommodate everyone based on their differences.
+Through these experiences, I have found the true importance in the continuation of education in any profession that requires active field experience and the value of understanding a diagnosis well enough to be able to accommodate everyone's differences.
 While I hope to continue to grow in this knowledge to become a well-informed SLP, this classroom and internship experience has taught me the value behind both education and the ability to be adaptive to patients’ needs.
+Treating the individual as a child first and while still bearing in mind their diagnosis builds a sense of trust and confidence between both the child and the SLP.
+Although it is especially important when working with individuals with ASD to be adaptable, this is an important quality no matter what workplace someone is in.
+Feeling seen, heard, and understood is a universal desire.
+In order to serve my community and profession effectively, I plan to carry these attributes over into my professional career and community.

 bottom of page